 - 69 percent of businesses say they definitely or possibly suffered a security breach resulting from vendor access within the last year.

 - The number of breaches attributed to vendors has increased by 22 percent since 2015.

 - About two-thirds of companies don’t even know how many vendors are accessing their systems.

 Handpicked related content: Will Your Cyber Liability Insurance Really Cover You?

 How do you know if your supply chain is secure?
 Let’s take an honest look at what you need to do to assess and identify high-risk vendors.

 PCI Compliance Isn’t Security

 I’ve seen vendors claim they’re PCI compliant simply because they outsource aspects of their credit card data responsibilities.
-I’ve also seen large international suppliers provide certification AOCs indicating they were PCI compliant, but the AOCs only included a service offering that had nothing to do with the service they were providing to the client.
+I’ve also seen large international suppliers provide Attestations of Compliance (AOC) for a service that had nothing to do with the service they were actually providing to the client.

 - Contact information